How to Clean a Laptop Keyboard and Screen

 Before you start any of this, turn off the computer.
 Why?
 1) It will be easier to see smudges on a blank, black screen, and 2) you shouldn’t be using liquids around active electronic devices.

 We’ll start at the top and offer a simple guide to cleaning laptop screens.
 Though (often heated) opinions vary widely on cleaning LCD screens, most experts agree that glass cleaners and most other liquids are not good for screens.
 Neither is heavy pressure.

 With a light touch, rub the screen clean in a circular motion with a lint-free cloth (microfiber or a piece of an old, clean T-shirt works well), slightly dampened with either distilled water or a 50-50 mix of distilled water and vinegar.
-Isopropyl alcohol mixed with water also works, but don’t use rubbing alcohol.
+Isopropyl alcohol mixed with water works, too.
 Also don’t spray anything directly onto the screen.

 Don’t worry about wiping away every streak left from cleaning.
 Small streaks will evaporate, and you are likely to damage the screen by wiping too hard.
 However, make sure the screen is dry before closing the laptop.

 Although a dirty keyboard may be less annoying and distracting than a smudged screen, research shows that office computer keyboards may harbor nearly 3,300 germs per square inch.
 The lint-free cloth and homebrew cleaning solutions can wipe away most of these germs, which in any case are only a concern if you're sharing a computer.